How to check IVs in Pokémon Go

 Do you have any questions about how to use the Appraisal system in Pokémon Go?
 Want to show off some of your best IV Pokémon?
-Drop us a comment below and be sure to check out our Complete Pokédex as well as our many Pokémon Go Guides so you too can become a Pokémon Master!
+Drop us a comment below and be sure to check out our other Pokémon Go Guides so you too can become a Pokémon Master!

 Our news, reviews, opinions, and easy to follow guides can turn any iPhone owner into an Apple aficionado